 This is the most important part, you have to prepare mentally for every audition.
 Believe it or not but even established singers tend to get nervous, there is no way to get around it.
 The good news is that if you prepare yourself mentally then you have a much better chance of actually being successful.
 There are some singers who take this lighthearted, only to start shaking once they are in front of the panel.

 This is an old trick I have been teaching to my students and it goes like this.
 Close your eyes and visualize how will the audition play out, by that, I mean every step from you entering the room.
 Most auditions will have a marked location where you have to stand and sing.
 Visualize this mark and imagine yourself walking towards it.
 The panel will probably ask you a couple of questions, so think of what they might ask.
 Now imagine yourself singing, and that’s it.

 While you are doing this, all kinds of different scenarios will play out in your head and you will be prepared for all of them.
 Just keep in mind not to focus on the smaller things like where you place your hands and so on.

-You wouldn’t believe how many singers do not warm-up, and then they wonder why their throat hurts after singing.
+You wouldn’t believe how many singers do not warm up, and then they wonder why their throat hurts after singing.
 Some singers will say that warming up your voice isn’t necessary as it is already warmed up by talking or by singing the first song.
-The truth is that your voice is warmed up for talking, not for singing, and if the song has higher notes than your voice is definitely not ready to sing them correctly if it isn’t warmed up properly.
+The truth is that your voice is warmed up for talking, not for singing, and if the song has higher notes then your voice is definitely not ready to sing them correctly if it isn’t warmed up properly.

 Working out has a lot of positive effects on your body, especially if you are a male singer.
 If you work out regularly then you will indirectly prepare your voice, with the help of testosterone.
 While you are working out you will raise the testosterone levels of your body which will directly impact the quality of your voice.
 On the other hand, while you are working out you are also helping your body to inhale and exhale more efficiently, both of which are vital for singing.